 This enrichment program will benefit children who have basic reading, math and handwriting readiness skills.
 In addition to problem-solving through pattern completion and muscle memory, it builds on math, reading, vocabulary and handwriting skills from earlier program levels.

 4. Classroom Enrichment Program 2: for children ages 7 and up, who have already completed Program 1.
-Children age 9 and up are sometimes able to use this program successfully without having completed Program 1, but most often they will need to complete either the Integrated Rhythms Program or Program 1 in order to be ready to move on to Program 2.
+Children age 9 and up are sometimes able to use this program successfully without having completed Program 1, but most often they will need to complete Program 1 in order to be ready to move on to Program 2.